sloaneeliza/Weather-Data-Analysis/README.md

 This project evaluates weather trends for capital cities across the world from 1995-2024.
 I also built several machine learning models to forecast future temperatures.

-<p>This project uses the Capital Weather Dataset from Kaggle and includes:</p>
+<p>This project uses the <a href="https://colab.research.google.com/drive/1JqBVYvecBEiHC7ftoli6gDCt-DyCblcI?usp=sharing"Capital Weather Dataset</a> from Kaggle and includes:</p>
 <ul>
         <li>Climate trend analysis</li>
         <li>Change detections</li>